The importance of data cannot be understated in the modern sales landscape.

 Analyze the performance of your reps and also the average sales cycle.
 Is there a particular point where most reps get tripped up or lose deals?
 Focus your training on those areas.

-There you have it – your guide to becoming a data-driven sales organization!
+There you have it – your guide for your organization to embrace the data-driven sales approach!
 It may sound like a lot to grasp, but remember– it’s easier to access and analyze data than ever before.
 If you get your leadership on board and equip your team with the right tools, it won’t take long before you start reaping the rewards of a data-driven sales strategy.
 Time to get started!